Sort-It-Out: Recycling Guidelines

 Recieving snail mail you don't need, such as credit card offers or catalogs?
-Simply place it in the Junk Mail boxes in the Mailroom or at the IDX HUB desk and we'll get your name removed from the mailing lists.
+Simply place it in the Junk Mail boxes in the Mailroom and we'll get your name removed from the mailing lists.
 Want to do it yourself?
 Click here.

 Many types of paper can be recycled together.
 Put these materials in any recycling bin found throughout all buildings on campus.

 PLEASE DO RECYCLE:

 - Glossy Magazines and Catalogs

 - Writing Paper

 - Envelopes (Windows okay)